 3. Consult with the director of transfer placement at Shawnee State about fulfilling requirements mandated by the receiving institution.
-The Office of Transfer Placement is located on the ground floor of the Business Annex.
+The Office of Transfer Placement is located in the University Center.

 Acceptance of credit from Shawnee State is at the discretion of the college or university to which the student is transferring.
 Students assume responsibility for course selections necessary to satisfy the requirements of the institution to which they intend to transfer.